Chris Auty

 Chris Auty (born 1957) is a British film executive, journalist and producer.
 Outlets for his early journalism included Time Out, Sight and Sound, and The Hollywood Reporter, and his producing/executive producing credits include Stealing Beauty, Blood and Wine, Crash, My Summer of Love, In This World, Bright Young Things and The Proposition.
 Among noted directors with whom Auty has worked are Bernardo Bertolucci, Michael Winterbottom, Pawel Pawlikowski and David Cronenberg, and he is a former board member of the UK Film Council and the European Film Academy.

-Since 2012, Auty has been Head of Producing at the National Film and Television School (NFTS), where he started the Creative Business for Entrepreneurs and Executives (CBEE) MA course that aims to equip students with the skills to start their own creative businesses of the future.
+From 2012, Auty served as Head of Producing at the National Film and Television School (NFTS), where he started the Creative Business for Entrepreneurs and Executives (CBEE) MA course that aims to equip students with the skills to start their own creative businesses of the future.
+In September 2023, it was announced that Auty would be taking up a new appointment as director of the London Film School, starting in November 2023.

 Career

-A graduate of King's College, Cambridge, Auty began his career as a film journalist with Time Out magazine, for which he wrote reviews and ran the film department from 1979 to 1981.
+Auty attended King's College, Cambridge, before beginning his career as a film journalist with Time Out magazine, for which he wrote reviews and ran the film department from 1979 to 1981.
 From 1984 to 1985, he served as European Editor of The Hollywood Reporter.
 After leaving journalism in 1985, he launched the UK film distribution company Oasis, which in the following five years released some 45 films, and also acquired cinemas – the Gate Cinema in London and The Cameo in Edinburgh – and extended the business into international sales and film finance.

 Between 1991 and 1999, he was the managing director of the Recorded Picture Company, a production company owned by Jeremy Thomas, working alongside Thomas as a producer on several films (among them Bernardo Bertolucci's Little Buddha and Stealing Beauty, David Cronenberg's Crash and Bob Rafelson's Blood and Wine) and initiating the setting up of film sales company HanWay Films.

 In 1999, Auty became a founding board member of the UK Film Council.
 From mid-1999, he was chief executive officer of the Film Consortium and, in October 2001, he also became chief executive of the Works Media Group (which incorporated the Film Consortium), until 2007.
 Films he produced during this period include River Queen, directed by Vincent Ward, which earned Auty a "Best Picture" nomination at the 2006 Air New Zealand Screen Awards.